-Therefore, the structure of nonlingeo corresponds to the flow diagram in Figure 159.
+Therefore, the structure of nonlingeo corresponds to the flow diagram in Figure 181.
 It lists all subroutines, each line is a subroutine.
 On the upper right "preliminary" is an abbreviation for five subroutines which recur often.
 If a subroutine or a group of subroutines is enclose by square brackets, it means that it is only run under certain conditions.
 In detail, the structure of nonlingeo looks like:

 - before the first increment - determine the number of advective degrees of freedom and the number of radiation degrees of freedom (envtemp.f) - expanding the radiation degrees of freedom in case of cyclic symmetry (radcyc.c) - initialization of contact fields and triangulation of the independent contact surfaces (inicont.c) - take into account time point amplitudes, if any (checktime.f). - calculate the initial acceleration and the mass matrix (specific heat matrix for transient heat transfer calculations) for dynamic calculations. (initialaccel.c).
-This includes: - determine the load at the start of the increment (tempload.f) - for thermal analyses: determine the sink temperature for forced convection and cavity radiation boundary conditions (radflowload.f) - update the location of contact and redefine the nonlinear contact spring elements (contact.f) - update the coefficients of nonlinear MPC's, if any. - if the topology of the MPC's changed (dependence of nonlinear MPC's on other linear or nonlinear ones) or contact is involved: call remastruct - determine the internal forces (results.f). - construction of the stiffness and mass matrix and determination of the external forces (mafillsm.f); This is also done for explicit calculations in order to get the mass matrix.
+This includes: - determine the load at the start of the increment (tempload.f) - for thermal analyses: determine the sink temperature for forced convection and cavity radiation boundary conditions (radflowload.f) - update the location of contact and redefine the nonlinear contact spring elements (contact.f) - update the coefficients of nonlinear MPC's, if any.

-Figure 159: Flow diagram for subroutine nonlingeo
+Figure 181: Flow diagram for subroutine nonlingeo